Create Azure credentials for use in GitHub Actions

 Collect Service Principal information

-To store the information inside a GitHub actions secret it needs to be stored within a JSON format.
-We can run this PowerShell subscription in order to collect all the information you will need for GitHub and in the form that GitHub needs it.
+To store the information inside a GitHub Actions secret, it needs to be stored within a JSON format.
+We can run this PowerShell subscription to collect all the information you will need for GitHub and in the form that GitHub needs.

 # Fill in the information information with the Service Principal Name you created and your Azure Subscription Name.